estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 ![](/images/unveiling-custom-packers/simda-pushret2.png)

 This sub does not do anything relevant to us.
 There are many calls to sub_401100, which is junk code.
-On the function's epilogue, you will notice that eax register is being pushed onto the stack, then, the function returns, following the same technique we saw before.
+On the function's epilogue, the reader will notice that eax register is being pushed onto the stack, then, the function returns.
+This follows the same technique we saw before.

 ![](/images/unveiling-custom-packers/simda-pushret3.png)